 Melisa Goldfinger was born in Buenos Aires, Argentina.
-She is a lawyer who specializes in public international law.
+She is a lawyer who specializes in public international law and immigration law.
 Melisa is the youngest of three sisters, one of whom was born with Down syndrome.
 Her goal has always been to achieve inclusion of people with special needs in society.
 In 1999, Melisa’s mother created Heme Aqui (Hineni), the first school of life for people with special needs through golf.
 Melisa has been involved with this association ever since and now serves as its Executive Coordinator.
-She has been chanicha, madricha and rosh chinuch for Taglit-Israel.
-She has participated in March of the Living and was selected to attend the prestigious course at Yad Vashem for Latin American educators.
+She also has been involved with Taglit-Israel, the March of the Living and Yad Vashem for Latin American educators among other intitutions.
 Melisa is a very committed, charismatic and friendly person who loves to study and to generate new projects.
 She thinks that a better world is possible and each one of us is responsible for bringing this about.
 That is why she has chosen to work for Heme Aqui and help improve the lives of the students, their families and society at large by making it more fair and equal.